Xuè Fǔ Zhú Yū Tāng

 Clear heat • Cool blood • Invigorate blood • Dispel blood stasis • Clear liver fire antiplatelet • antithrombatic • antibiotic • CNS suppressant • sedative • antipyretic • antiseizure • antispasmodic

-Chuan Niu XiCyathula • ⽜膝♥ Regulate Blood - Invigorate
+Chuan Niu XiCyathula • ⽜膝♥ Invigorate Blood

 9g